lukedodd/Pixslam/README.md

 )
 ```

-The main thing to note about this example is that it shows one method of indexing images: writing an input name an atom (taking no arguments) evaluates to the current pixel int hat image.
+The main thing to note about this example is that it shows one method of indexing images: writing an input name as an atom (taking no arguments) evaluates to the current pixel int hat image.
 Pixslam will evaluate the expression for every pixel in your input images and write the result into your output image.

-The comments of the above program hint at another fact: Pixslam represents pixels as floating point values (currently doubles) in the range [0,1].
-When images are read in the [0,255] values are scaled down to this range, when images are written out the [0,1] are scaled back to [0,255].
+The comments of the above program hints at another fact: Pixslam represents pixels as floating point values (currently doubles) in the range [0,1].
+When images are read in the [0,255] values are scaled down to this range, when images are written out the [0,1] range is values are scaled back to [0,255].

 If we run this example after building pixslam by issuing the following command in the build directory: